acdirican/acdata-data-explorer-for-airbnb-datasets/README.md

  <img align = "center" src="https://github.com/acdirican/acdata-data-explorer-for-airbnb-datasets/blob/master/logo.png?raw=true" width="150" />

- # ACData - Data Explorer for Airbnb Datasets
+ # Robin&trade; - Data Explorer for Airbnb Datasets

-The ACData Data Explorer allows you to open, search and filter Airbnb datasets in CSV format (, as delimeter).
+The Robin Data Explorer allows you to open, search and filter Airbnb datasets in CSV format (, as delimeter).
 You can also observe some statistics and charts about the active data.

-The software allows you to save the active data in either <b>CSV</b> or <b>JSON</b> format.
+Furthermore, the software gives you the ability to save the active data in <b>CSV</b> or <b>JSON</b> formats.

 You can open data sets directly from an internet source by using its URL.
 For instance,